voxpupuli/puppet-msoffice/README.md

 ## Usage

-### Classes and Defined Types:
+### Classes and Defined Types

 #### Defined Type: `msoffice`

 The primary definition of the msoffice module.
 It will install office products, language packs and updates.

 **Parameters within `msoffice`:**

 ##### `version`

 The version of office to install

 ##### `edition`